maybebyte/anthesis/why-self-host.md

 [^1]: I *would* recover someone's data for them if they had a broken installation.
 That said, I refuse to (re)install proprietary operating systems because I don't want to contribute to the aforementioned problems.
-Exploitative technology is malware, and that must not be passed on.
+Exploitative software is malware, and that must not be passed on.

 Allow me to explain my reasoning/proselytize.
 Libre software has